ThanosVG/Data-Engineering-Portfolio/README.md

 "Day 8.03: Fixed SyntaxError in enriched ETL script by removing formatting artifacts"
 "Day 8.04: Added bonus calculation to enriched ETL script"
-"Day 8.05: Fixed ValueError in enriched ETL by using row-wise apply for bonus adjustment"
+"Day 8.05: Fixed ValueError in enriched ETL by using row-wise apply for bonus adjustment" "Day 9.00: PySpark ETL project - salaries with bonus, group-bys and partitioning"